Smlep/smlep_news/README.md

 - `PH_CLIENT_ID`/`PH_CLIENT_SECRET`: Product Hunt Api Client Id/Client Secret.
 - `WEATHER_KEY`: Open Weather Map Api Key.
 - `GUARDIAN_KEY`: Guardian Api Key.
+- `NYT_KEY`: New york times Api key

-All these keys can be obtained freely.
+All these keys can be obtained freely on their respective websites.

 To send mails, you need an email account, the default configuration is for `gmail`, if you need to use another mail server, you should update the code.
 If you use